 Your Plan for Maintaining the Property

 You’ll also want to consider the fact that you’re going to have to maintain your new property at all times properly.
-The reality is that appliances are going to break, faucets are going to leak, and there will also be routine repairs that will need to be addressed and fixed.
+The reality is that appliances are going to break, faucets will leak, and there will also be routine repairs that will need to be addressed and fixed.
 Either you or someone you hire should always be available to answer your tenant’s call and attend to whatever is going on quickly and in a professional manner.

 Find a good repairer who you trust and have them on your team and committed to helping you out should anything break or need your attention.